 311 Richmond Rd #204

-Explaining Xactlyâs move to Westboro, co-founder Denis Sabourin cites that as a âhigher-end, boutique ad agency, I think the neighbourhood just suits us better.â The advantages of the location donât end there for the ad agency that sits perched above Ottawa’s staple Ms Tiggy Winkles.
-According to Sabourin it also has an impact on recruiting âwhen we need to fill in a position we get a lot more folk interested than we did when we were in the east end.â It also doesnât hurt, he adds, that Westboro is renowned for being âhip and all that fun stuffâ.
+xactlyExplaining Xactly’s move to Westboro, co-founder Denis Sabourin cites that as a “higher-end, boutique ad agency, I think the neighbourhood just suits us better.”
+The advantages of the location don’t end there for the ad agency that sits perched above Ottawa’s staple Ms Tiggy Winkles.
+According to Sabourin it also has an impact on recruiting “when we need to fill in a position we get a lot more folk interested than we did when we were in the east end.”
+It also doesn’t hurt, he adds, that Westboro is renowned for being “hip and all that fun stuff”.

-Xactly Design & Advertising is 15 years old and approaching their third anniversary of operating out of Westboro, where they employ 19 designers full-time out of their chic brick-lined loft.
-The neighbourhood also has an impact on the staffâs work/life balance: âIt’s your health-life too⊠I go to Greco [Fitness]; I go to Pure Yoga; and I can go on my lunch or right after work then walk home.â He elaborates, âone of the main reasons we moved to Westboro: I lived in New York City for a while and I just love the lifestyle there.
-Just getting out and walking wherever you need to go.â
+I go to Greco [Fitness]; I go to Pure Yoga; and I can go on my lunch or right after work then walk home.”
+He elaborates, “one of the main reasons we moved to Westboro: I lived in New York City for a while and I just love the lifestyle there.
+Just getting out and walking wherever you need to go.”